 Kirstenbosch National Botanical Gardens

-Considered to be one of the greatest botanical gardens in the world – and it’s not hard to see why – Kirstenbosch falls under the Cape Floristic Region, a UNESCO World Heritage Site, and is home to 7,000 of South Africa’s 22,000 species of plants.
+Considered to be one of the greatest botanical gardens in the world – and it’s not hard to see why – Kirstenbosch falls under the Cape Floristic Region, is a UNESCO World Heritage Site and is home to 7,000 of South Africa’s 22,000 species of plants.
 It is situated on the slopes of Table Mountain and includes a broad variety of gardens (fragrance, medical and protea to name a few) and a glasshouse.
 Let the child within you run free and explore the sculpture exhibition ‘Extinction!
 Dinosaurs and Cycads’.

 Visit www.sanbi.org/gardens/kirstenbosch for information on how to get there, rates, and opening hours.

 Robben Island is an island in Table Bay and not only is it a South African National Heritage Site, it is also a UNESCO World Heritage Site.
 Its use as a prison ended in the 1990s when the Apartheid regime was rejected by the South African people.
 Of note, former president Nelson Mandela was a political prisoner on Robben Island.
 This island holds significant universal value and for this reason, is a popular choice among visitors.

 For information on rates, tour times and how to book trips, visit www.robben-island.org.za

 The District Six Museum is a memorial museum which honours the 60 000 inhabitants of various race groups who were forcibly removed from District Six during the Apartheid era in the 1970s.
 The museum houses handwritten letters, photographs, recordings, old traffic signs, historical declarations and exhibits about the forced removals.
 The museum floor is covered with a large street map of the district, on which former residents have labelled where their homes once stood.

 For information on rates, tour times and how to book trips, visit www.districtsix.co.za